isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/migrate-non-uuid-uuid-with-versions.md

     |---|---|---|---|
     |`/bin/guides/data_export`<br><br>**For example**: <br> `http://localhost:4502/bin/guides/data_export?timestamp=2023-07-11&root=/content/dam`| GET|**timestamp** <br> **Value**: YYYY-MM-DD<br><br> **root**: Root folder <br> **Value**: `/content/dam` for the entire repository. | A zip file with delta content gets created at /var/dxml/exports. <br> <br>**Sample**: dataexport_1689761491218.zip (file gets created)|

 1. Download the zip file exported by the script.
-The last line of the response should give the path of the generated zip file (stored in /var/dxml/exports in the system)
+The last line of the response should give the path of the generated zip file (stored in /var/dxml/exports in the system).

 1. Upload the zip file to the uuid server at the desired path in Assets UI.